Rsr0/JustForFun/README.md

 >Pyqrcode: Generate a QR code.

->Text2Emotion: Detect the Emotions from the textual data
+>Text2Emotion: Detect the Emotions from the textual data.

->HandWritten - To get text as Handwritten
+>HandWritten - To get text as Handwritten.

->wttr - weather forecast information
+>wttr - weather forecast information.

->face - generate random faces
+>face - generate random faces.

+>Webbrowser -  to allow displaying Web-based documents to users.